top of page

 1/2 cup pomegranate seeds

-In a large flat pan heat the oil on a medium flame and sauté the shallots, carrots, and celery till soft but not browned.
+In a large flat pan, heat the oil on a medium flame and sauté the shallots, carrots, and celery until soft but not browned.
 Add the pomegranate molasses and stir well.
-Add the chickpeas, thyme, stock and bay leaf and cook on a slow simmer till the chickpeas have cooked through but still have a firm bite, about 10 minutes.
+Add the chickpeas, thyme, stock, and bay leaf and cook on a slow simmer until the chickpeas are cooked through but still have a firm bite, about 10 minutes.
 The liquid Should be thick enough to glaze and stick to the chickpeas.
 Cool.

 When ready to serve, warm slightly and stir in the lemon or lime juice and mint leaves.
-Serve with the feta cheese crumbled and mixed in, however, if you have very soft feta cheese, layer it as slabs on top.
+Serve with crumbled feta cheese and mix in; however, if you have very soft feta cheese, layer it as slabs on top.
 Sprinkle with pomegranate seeds.
 Serve immediately.

 • Facebook